sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : The required state of an endpoint that is to be compared against.

-Function:
+SACM Function:

-: A behavioral aspect or capacity of a particular building block, which belies that building blocks's purpose.
-For example, a building block on the control plane can provide a brokering function to other SACM components.
-On the data plane, a function can act as a provider and/or as a consumer of information.
+: A behavioral aspect or capacity of a particular building block that is part of a SACM component, which belies that SACM component's purpose.
+For example, a SACM function with interfaces on the control plane can provide a brokering function to other SACM components.
+Via data plane interfaces, a function can act as a provider and/or as a consumer of information.
+SACM functions can be propagated as the capabilities of a SACM component and can be discovered by or negotiated with other SACM components.

 Information Model:

 : An information model is an abstract representation of data, their properties, relationships between data and the operations that can be performed on the data.
 While there is some overlap with a data model, {{RFC3444}} distinguishes an information model as being protocol and implementation neutral whereas a data model would provide such details.

-Management Plane (TBD per list; was "Control Plane"):
+Management Plane:

-: Architectural component providing common functions to all SACM participants, including authentication, authorization, capabilities mappings, and the like.
+: An architectural component providing common functions to all SACM participants, including [TBD].

 Posture: